News

 U-M Computer Chip MORPHEUS Defeats 500+ Hackers

-MORPHEUS, a computer chip developed by Prof. Todd Austin’s lab, has defeated more than 500 hackers invited by the school to find its vulnerabilities.Communications of the ACM: March 29, 2021
+MORPHEUS, a computer chip developed by Prof. Todd Austin’s lab, has defeated more than 500 hackers invited by the school to find its vulnerabilities.Building a Preeminent Research Lab in the Arab Region: The Case of QCRI

 ACM look back at the founding of the Qatar Computing Research Institute (QCRI), one of three national research institutes established in 2010 with the help of Prof. Karem Sakallah.CSE doctoral student Subhankar Pal receives Rackham Predoctoral Fellowship